slatedocs/slate/source/index.html.md

 Users should also be able to see the updated contract dates in the `maturationTime` field.

-<aside class="note"> Contracts may share the same <code> interval </code> such as "Quarterly" on Kraken and Bitmex.
-However, the settlement dates can be different.
-Thus, the rollover dates will vary. </aside>
+<aside class="note"> Contracts may share the same interval such as "Quarterly" on Kraken and Bitmex.
+However, the settlement dates of these contracts may differ due to a shorter interval contracts rolling over - such as "Monthly" on Kraken.
+Thus, causing the "Quarterly" rollover date to be different on the different exchanges.</aside>

 ## Tickers